-ActionAid is working on the ground to support poor communities to build resilience to climate shocks, such as increasingly severe floods, droughts, and other extreme weather events, and ‘slow-onset’ effects like sea level rise and increasing soil salinity.
-We also challenge policymakers at the local, national, and international levels to act, with urgency, to tackle this crisis which threatens the lives and livelihoods of poor people – in particular by providing badly needed funding to help poor communities adapt to climate impacts.
+ActionAid works on the ground to support poor communities to adapt and build resilience to climate impacts, such as increasingly severe floods and droughts, more intense extreme weather events, and ‘slow-onset’ effects like sea level rise and increasing soil salinity.
+We also challenge policymakers at the local, national, and international levels to act, with urgency, to tackle this crisis that threatens the lives and livelihoods of poor people – in particular by providing badly needed funding to help poor communities adapt to climate impacts.

 The high temperatures, droughts, and extreme weather events that the world has experienced in recent years – from droughts in both East and West Africa to floods in India to Hurricane Sandy here at home – are at least partly climate-included, and are a foreshadowing of things to come if we fail to address climate crisis proactively.
 If not urgently addressed, climate change is likely to place millions of more people at risk of increased hunger, disease and disasters.
-A growing body of evidence, including the reports of the Intergovernmental Panel on Climate Change (IPCC), paints a picture of falling crop yields, decreasing access to water, the degradation of many eco-systems, and an increase in diseases, such as malaria, because of climate change.
+A growing body of evidence paints a picture of falling crop yields, decreasing access to water, the degradation of many ecosystems, and an increase in diseases such as malaria, because of climate change.

 Thankfully, we have the tools to combat this crisis.
-The solution to the climate crisis lies in urgently reducing greenhouse gas emissions and working with poor communities to analyze their vulnerability to climate change and implement their own solutions to the crisis.
-However, poor communities must be supported by the international community.
-Therefore, it is essential that rich countries pay for the costs associated adaptation and mitigation efforts in poor countries and take actions now to reduce their own greenhouse gas emissions.
+The solution to the climate crisis lies in urgently reducing greenhouse gas emissions and working with poor communities to reduce their vulnerability to climate change.
+Rich countries bear the responsibility for causing the climate crisis and have the resources to deal with it, and thus have a moral obligation to provide the needed resources for adaptation and mitigation efforts in poor countries, in addition to cutting their own greenhouse gas emissions.

 ActionAid has been leading a broad coalition of social movements, NGOs, labor unions, youth, indigenous peoples, women’s groups and more to pressure UN climate negotiators to take stronger action.
 Read more: